tbaer-umich/snake_behavior/README.md

 This project contains a simple python-based classifier and plotting scripts to categorize the behavior of timber rattlesnakes into either still, locomotion, or striking.

+For absolute beginners to python --> start with the [beginner's guide](#appendix-beginners-guide) at the bottom of this file.

 ---

 ## Quick Setup (Mac/Linux)